Top 5 Automation Testing Challenges (and How to Overcome Them)

 Top 5 Automation Testing Challenges

-Here are the top 5 test automation challenges (and best practices to beat them).
+Here are the top 5 challenges in automation testing:

 1. The Lack of Necessary Skills